 The National Federation of Public and Private Employees was created on April 9, 1994, with the signing of the original charter by all members of the Charter Committee.
 The Charter Committee, comprised of dues-paying members of the individual bargaining units, had much weight and responsibility on them, as they met every other Saturday, on their own time, researching and comprehending the pros and cons of affiliation versus being a division of M.E.B.A.
 District No. 1.
 A reputable, independent third party conducted the affiliation election on a unit-by-unit basis.

 At that time, there were 18 different bargaining units in the Federation of Public Employees alone, as well as the P.O.I.D.
-Division, which represented and still represents the United Space Alliance employees at the Kennedy Space Center.
+Division.
 P.O.I.D. became the Federation of Private Employees at the time of affiliation in 1994.
 Since that time with many hours of hard work from our National Organizer, we have organized several units in the private sector in the states of Michigan, Indiana, Kentucky, New York, Florida and Ohio.